-On the morning of August 16, 1965, Klippert was detained for questioning by the RCMP regarding a suspicious fire in Pine Point.
+On the morning of August 16, 1965b, Klippert was detained for questioning by the RCMP regarding a suspicious fire in Pine Point.
 It was quickly determined that he had nothing to do with the fire, but Klippert was kept in custody for the following six years for admitting that he was gay.

 Klippert was sentenced to an indefinite prison term under the dangerous offender legislation, sparking outrage and debate both within Canada and internationally.
-Klippert's case brought the discriminatory treatment faced by individuals engaging in same-sex relationships to the forefront of public consciousness.
+Klippert case brought to the forefront the discriminatory treatment faced by individuals engaging in same-sex relationships.